Vattayappam/ Soft Vattayappam recipe

 - You may also try adding thick coconut milk instead of ground coconut to get smooth silky soft Vattayappam.
 You just need to grind the rice with Coconut milk instead of water.

-- The batter should be flowing consistency, slightly more than Dosa batter.
+- The batter should be flowing consistency, like Dosa batter.

 - Sugar mentioned is for medium sweet, you may adjust the sugar measures as per your taste.